ludexab/chessino/README.md

 # Description Of Project

 This is a web3 chess gaming and streaming platform where users play a game of chess against another user to win a reward.
+Users can also stream Live chess game currently being played on the platform.

+######

 Users stake CHN ERC20 token to create a new chess game and/or join a new chess game.
 CHN is the ERC20 token that is created and deployed on the Polygon Mumbai Testnet for use on the platform.
 Users make stakes using CHN token and are rewarded in CHN token.

 ######

 Users may also stream a live chess game happening on the platform.
 However, users do not need to stake to stream a live chess game for now.

+######

 When a chess game is played and there is a winner, a routine payout is triggered and the winners are paid their winnings.
 A winner is paid 90% of double their stake on a game.

 For example, if a user stakes 5CHN and wins, he is paid 9CHN as reward.
 I.e 90% of (5 \* 2)

 ######